NethServer/docs/administrator-manual/en/mail.rst

   signal-event nethserver-mail-common-save

 However, there are some devices (printers, scanners, ...) that do not support SMTP authentication, encryption or port settings.
-They can be enabled to send messages by looking at their IP address in Postfix :file:`access` table: ::
+Those can be enabled to send messages by looking at their IP address in Postfix :file:`access` table: ::